faermanj/aws-daleks/README.md

 # Iterate and exterminate your AWS Account

-This will iterate through all resources in your AWS Account and exterminate them
+This will iterate through all resources in your AWS Account and exterminate them.

+* WARNING *
+* Just iterating through resources may incur in costs. *
+* Extermination is irreversible *

 1- Install SBT:
 ```